14th Wong Hock Boon Paediatric Masterclass

 Professor, Department Of Paediatrics, Chang Gung Memorial Hospital And Chang Gung University, Taiwan

-Dr. Cheng-Hsun Chiu is a Professor of Pediatrics and Infectious Diseases in Chang Gung Memorial Hospital, Chang Gung University College of Medicine in Taoyuan, Taiwan.
+Prof Cheng-Hsun Chiu is a Professor of Pediatrics and Infectious Diseases in Chang Gung Memorial Hospital, Chang Gung University College of Medicine in Taoyuan, Taiwan.
 He received his medical degree from the Chung Shan Medical University and a PhD from CGU.
 He completed a residency in CGMH, and a postdoctoral fellowship at the Department of Pediatrics, University of British Columbia, Vancouver, Canada.
-Dr. Chiu’s research interests focus primarily on pediatric infectious diseases, clinical microbiology, antimicrobial resistance, vaccines, and microbiome research.
+Prof Chiu’s research interests focus primarily on pediatric infectious diseases, clinical microbiology, antimicrobial resistance, vaccines, and microbiome research.

 Synopsis: